AlbumPlays includes a facility to assist you to send a Problem Report.

 - zero risk to your security

-- There is no pressing reason to use this option
+- There is no pressing reason to use the Problem Report auto-dispatch method

 - it is just a convenience option